gooddata/gooddata-ui/docs/pivot_table_component.md

 id: pivot_table_component
 ---

-Pivot table expands capabilities of a regular (flat) [table](table_component.md) by allowing you to reorganize and summarize selected data beyond the typical row-column relationship.
+Pivot table component expands capabilities of a regular (flat) [table](table_component.md) by allowing you to reorganize and summarize selected data beyond the typical row-column relationship.

 In GoodData.UI, a pivot table allows you to break measures into columns by setting attributes in the ```columns``` prop.
 You can also choose to display only attributes (without any measures).
 A flat table, on the other hand, can only display measures.